This year, get ahead of the game by staking your tomatoes and peppers the right way!

 Like I always say, “The 5 Ps”: Proper Planning Prevents Poor Performance! 🙂

 Table of Contents

-Using Bamboo Poles for Staking Tomatoes and Peppers
+Using Bamboo Poles for Staking Tomatoes & Peppers

 My favorite way to train tomato and pepper plants is to use bamboo stakes.
 These all natural sticks are so much better than metal rods or stakes because they don’t get blistering hot in the summer and burn your plants.
 They’re also a renewable resource, compostable, and affordable.
 I buy the long ones and cut them in half because they’re cheaper than buying them already cut.